One major advantage for a business Ethernet network is pricing – which offers perhaps the lowest pricing

 Fiber optic Ethernet – this is an option or alternative to traditional metal wire systems, but this may have the disadvantage of high costs and complex installations.

 Computer networking technology has changed the way the world communicates.
-Conducting business and various other transactions and setting up communications links to almost any corner of the world have all become so comfortable with the advent and advancements of networking technology.
+Conducting business and various other transactions and setting up communications links to almost any corner of the world has all become so comfortable with the advent and advancements of networking technology.
 A computer network is merely a collection of hardware like computers which integrated into one entity with the use of communication channels.
-There are many types of systems classified according to the scope of the organization, the scale and the communications protocol that they use.
+There are many types of systems classified according to the scope of the organization, the scale, and the communications protocol that they use.
 Communications protocols define the various rules that will govern information exchange within a computer network.

 One of the types of computer networking technology is Ethernet.
 This networking standard is also known as a physical and data link layer technology.
 This technology introduced in the year 1980 after which it was standardized in the year 1985.
 Robert Metcalfe is the pioneer and driving force behind the development of the Ethernet.
 Ethernet technology is also used to connect appliances in industries and sectors like telecommunications too.
-Ethernet standard has also become almost all-pervasive and when people talk about network, LAN or local area network and so on, it is the Ethernet that provides connectivity.
+Ethernet standard has also become almost all-pervasive and when people talk about network, LAN, or local area network and so on, it is the Ethernet that provides connectivity.

-Though this hardware has changed the way the world communicates and connects, it brings in some advantages and disadvantages too..
+Though this hardware has changed the way the world communicates and connects, it brings in some advantages and disadvantages too.